Hopac/Hopac/Docs/Inverting.md

 });
 ```

-It produces a stream with the actual notifications and explicit `null` values to
+It produces a stream with both the actual notifications and explicit `null`
-signal when to hide the previous notifications.
+values to signal when to hide the previous notifications.

 ## Summary